eclipse-che/blog/_posts/2021-07-08-backup-restore-che-installation.md

 Both secrets `aws-backup-encryption-password-secret` with `repo-password` key and `aws-user-credentials-secret` with `awsAccessKeyId` and `awsSecretAccessKey` keys must exist.

 As it was described above, under `spec` section only `rest`, `awss3` and `sftp` is allowed.
-CR Definitions have self-explanatory fields and it will be easy to create a backup server configuration.
+CR definitions have self-explanatory fields and it will be easy to create a backup server configuration.
 But note, that each subsection mutually excludes the others.
 However, it is allowed to create as many backup server configurations as needed.